YorkCFR/CPMR3/ros2_ws/src/cpmr_ch2/README.md

 This package supports a simple block robot
 * gazebo.launch.py - This launches a simple block robot at the origin in gazebo.
-Note: this is a copy of the launch file provided in cpmr_ap
+Note: this is a copy of the launch file provided in cpmr_apb
 * build_map.launch.py - This populates the world from a map defined as a json file of cylinders.
 Note: this only loads json files copied/built into the installation directory.

 Different maps can be loaded through the map parameter
 * destroy_map.launch.py - Undoes what build_map.launch.py does